leavingnadir/lowlux/README.md

 Smartphone:
   Often printed on your router, or you can see it in Settings → Wi-Fi → Tap network → Show password.

-# Can’t find server.js file
+# ⚡Can’t find server.js file

 1️⃣ Convert Windows path to Git Bash path